deligoez/laravel-model-hashid/README.md

 // Find a model by its Hash Id or throw an exception.
 ModelA::findOrFailByHashId('model_a_kqYZeLgo');

+// Find a model by its Hash Id or or call a callback.
+ModelA::findOrByHashId('model_a_kqYZeLgo');

 // Find a model by its Hash Id or return fresh model instance.
 ModelA::findOrNewByHashId('model_a_kqYZeLgo');